innolitics/rdm/rdm/init_files/documents/software_plan.md

 For each user group defined in the [requirements analysis](#Requirements Analysis), identify 15 representative participants to complete the usability test.

 Prepare a test environment that simulates the {{ system.project_name }} use environments defined in the [requirements analysis](#Requirements Analysis).
+The conditions should be sufficiently realistic so that the results of the testing are generalizable to actual use.
+Consider:
+- the physical setting (e.g. lighting, temperature, room layout)
+- environmental distractions (e.g. multiple alarms, noisy atmosphere)
+- user training (e.g. training manuals, safety labeling, in-person training, length of time between training and use of the device).

-In the test environment, present each participant with critical tasks, and document each representative participant's performance of the tasks in {{ system.task_location }}.
+In the test environment, present each participant with critical tasks, and use the {{ system.task_location }} to guide documentation of each representative participant's performance.

-Document each participant's performance in {{ system.task_location }}.

-Finally, end the report with a discussion of the overall compliance of the results acquired from the tests.
-Results can be (a) compliant, (b) partially compliant, or (c) not compliant and include it in the conclusion of the HFE/UE report.

-**Output** Summative user interface evaluation
+Conduct an interview with participants after the test to to obtain their perspectives on device use, particularly related to any use problems that occurred, such as obvious use error or close calls and include observations in {{ system.task_location }}.

+Finally, complete the Human Factors Validation Report.

+**Output** Human Factors Validation Report

 **Verification:**
 - all critical tasks are included in human factors validation test